 Hip expertise and experience

-Assoc Professor Rickman has vast experience in many types of hip conditions and procedures and has carried out over 1,200 hip operations.
+Professor Rickman has vast experience in many types of hip conditions and procedures and has carried out over 4,000 hip operations.
 He is able to tailor each operation to the needs of the patient.
-So whether its an uncemented or cemented hip replacement, an anterior or posterior approach, or an arthroscopy of the hip, Mark is able to use a number of different techniques to tailor the operation for each individual patient.
+So whether its an uncemented or cemented hip replacement, an anterior or posterior approach, an arthroscopy of the hip, or hip resurfacing, Mark is able to use a number of different techniques to tailor the operation for each individual patient.

 For many years he performed total hip replacements through a mini posterior approach only.
-Over the last couple of years Mark has spent a significant amount of time also performing hip replacements through the Direct Anterior Approach, and now this is his preferred option for suitable patients.
+Over the last 5 years Mark has spent a significant amount of time also performing hip replacements through the Direct Anterior Approach, and now this is his preferred option for suitable patients.

 Knee expertise and experience

-Mark has significant experience of elective surgery of the knee, having carried out over 2,000 knee operations to date.
+Mark has significant experience of elective surgery of the knee, having carried out over 4,000 knee operations to date.
 He has a special interest in partial knee replacement surgery including patello-femoral joint replacements.
-He currently has an elective knee practice at the RAH and The Queen Elizabeth Surgery, as well as at Burnside War Memorial Hospital.
+He currently has an elective knee practice at the Calvary Adelaide Hospital, Central Districts Hospital and Mildura Privet Hospital .

 Mark commenced his registrar training at the Nuffield Orthopaedic Centre in Oxford, one of the worlds leading Orthopaedic Hospitals, He spent time being trained by the designers and pioneers of the Oxford Unicompartmental knee replacement.
 In 2004 he worked in Adelaide for the year as the Joint replacement fellow, undergoing further training specifically in hip and knee joint replacement techniques.
 He is experienced in all types of knee surgery including arthroscopy for cartilage or ligament damage as well as knee replacement surgery.
 Mark has a particular interest and experience in partial knee replacement surgery.